How Language Shapes Thought: The Power of Multilingualism

 Language as a Lens

-Research highlighted by The New Yorker reveals that different languages influence how speakers perceive the world.
+In fact, research highlighted by The New Yorker reveals that different languages influence how speakers perceive the world.
 For example, speakers of languages that emphasize spatial relationships, like Guugu Yimithirr (an Indigenous Australian language), use cardinal directions (north, south, east, west) instead of terms like “left” or “right” to describe location.
-This shapes how they think about space and orientation.
-Other languages might prioritize actions or emotions, impacting how speakers interpret events or express feelings.
-These linguistic differences shape how we organize thoughts and solve problems.
+This subtly shifts how they think about space and orientation.
+Similarly, other languages might prioritize actions or emotions, which can affect how speakers interpret events or express feelings.
+These linguistic differences play a significant role in shaping how we organize thoughts and solve problems.

 At LanguageBird, students don’t just learn grammar and vocabulary—they experience firsthand how language can shift perspectives.
-For example, while learning Spanish, students might explore Día de los Muertos and discuss how its symbols, like calaveras (decorative skulls), reflect the culture’s unique views on life and death.
-Our conversational, real-world approach allows learners to engage with these cognitive and cultural nuances, gaining a deeper understanding of the world.
+For instance, while learning Spanish, students might explore Día de los Muertos and discuss how its symbols, like calaveras (decorative skulls), reflect the culture’s unique views on life and death.
+Through our conversational, real-world approach, learners engage with these cognitive and cultural nuances, gaining a deeper understanding of the world.

 The Cognitive Edge

-Research has consistently shown that learning additional languages enhances cognitive abilities.
-From improved memory and problem-solving skills to sharper decision-making, multilingualism feeds the brain in ways that extend far beyond vocabulary.
+Moreover, research has consistently shown that learning additional languages enhances cognitive abilities.
+In particular, from improved memory and problem-solving skills to sharper decision-making, multilingualism feeds the brain in ways that extend far beyond vocabulary.

-The Language Connects Foundation notes, “Decisions made in a second language are more reason-driven than decisions made in your first language.”
-3 This objectivity and clear thinking are skills that benefit students academically and professionals in high-stakes environments.
+In addition, The Language Connects Foundation notes, “Decisions made in a second language are more reason-driven than decisions made in your first language.”3 This objectivity and clear thinking are skills that benefit both students academically and professionals in high-stakes environments.

 Academic Success

-Language learning fosters academic growth, with multilingual students often outperforming their monolingual peers.
+Furthermore, language learning fosters academic growth, with multilingual students often outperforming their monolingual peers.
 The enhanced attention control and analytical thinking that come from juggling multiple linguistic systems prepare learners to excel in their studies and beyond.
-Boatman shares that “several studies have shown a correlation between bilingualism and stronger mathematical abilities in students.”
+For instance, Boatman also shares that “several studies have shown a correlation between bilingualism and stronger mathematical abilities in students.”

 Building Cultural Competency

-“Language embodies the habits of a culture,” notes The New Yorker.
+As The New Yorker notes, “Language embodies the habits of a culture.”
 Learning a new language is about more than words—it’s about understanding the values, traditions, and perspectives of its speakers.
 Janet Nicol, a linguistics professor at the University of Arizona, emphasizes, “It doesn’t hurt to learn another language at any age.
-It always opens up the possibilities to get exposed to a new culture.”
-4
+It always opens up the possibilities to get exposed to a new culture.”4

 LanguageBird’s native-level instructors bring authenticity and cultural depth to every lesson.
-This cultural immersion helps students prepare for diverse opportunities, from studying abroad to navigating international business.
-It also fosters empathy and global awareness, equipping learners to connect meaningfully across cultures.
+This cultural immersion not only helps students prepare for diverse opportunities, from studying abroad to navigating international business, but it also fosters empathy and global awareness.
+Ultimately, it equips learners to connect meaningfully across cultures.

 The LanguageBird Difference